smeredith/smeredith.github.io/_drafts/interface.md

 I did not install the R-PTT resistors.

-I did not install JU1 and JU2 headers because I don't need COS or CTCSS and want these DB-9 pins for the serial port TX and RX instead.
+I did not install JU1 and JU2 headers because I don't need COS or CTCSS and want these DB-9 lines for the serial port TX and RX instead.

 I removed the USB type B connector and replaced it with a 4-pin square header.
 This is so the DRA-30 can connect to the USB hub chip on the add-on board instead of directly to the computer.